 Continuing education after graduating English

 Unlike in professional programmes, at university you are often not trained for a specific profession.
 By obtaining a university degree, you show that you have an academic working and thinking level.
 You can go to work, but many students continue with a subsequent master's degree after a bachelor's degree.
-With a master's degree you can work in a variety of fields, depending on which field you specialise in.

 At Utrecht University you can opt for a: